djmattyg007/snapidy/README.md

 The problem with Snapweb is it presents all clients separately, which is annoying if you have multiple clients running on a single host.
 The key difference is that Snapidy presents a single volume+mute control for each host.

+## Usage

+Download the latest archive from the releases page.
+This contains all assets already built and ready for use.

 ## Development

 1. Copy `config.example.json` to `config.json` and set the `wsUrl` parameter to the `jsonrpc` URL for your Snapcast instance